mubaraqwahab/wasp/notes.md

 > **Tips:**
 > * [AST Explorer](https://astexplorer.net/) is one tool for inspecting ASTs.
-> * There are AST specifications for languages relating to the web @syntax-tree
+> * There are AST specifications for languages relating to the web [@syntax-tree](https://github.com/syntax-tree).
+There are other specs as well, like [ESTree](https://github.com/estree/estree) for JavaScript.

 Here's a simple procedure for building an AST: